Cybrid-app/cybrid-demo-app-ruby/README.md

 Set the value of `BANK_GUID` to the GUID of your Sandbox Bank.

-Set the value of `APPLICATION_CLIENT_ID` and `APPLICATIO    N_CLIENT_SECRET` to your generated API Client ID and Client Secret, respectively.
+Set the value of `APPLICATION_CLIENT_ID` and `APPLICATION_CLIENT_SECRET` to your generated API Client ID and Client Secret, respectively.

 Finally, set the value of `VERIFICATION_KEY_GUID`